 - The PUT and GET requests both support adding a signature in a URL.

 - When a signature is added to a URL, the sequence of Signature, Expires, and AccessKeyId can be swapped.
 If one or more Signature, Expires, or AccessKeyId parameter is missing, the error 403 Forbidden is returned.
 Error code: AccessDenied.

 - If the current access time is later than the Expires time set in the request, the error 403 Forbidden is returned.
 Error code: AccessDenied.

 - If the format of the Expires time is incorrect, the error 403 Forbidden is returned.
 Error code: AccessDenied.

 - If the URL includes one or more Signature, Expires, or AccessKeyId parameter and the header also includes signature information, the error 400 Bad Request is returned.
 Error code: InvalidArgument.

-- When the signature string is generated, the Date parameter is replaced by the Expires parameter, but the headers such as content-type and content-md5 defined in the foregoing section are still included.
-(Though the Date request header still exists in the request, it does not need to be added to the signature string.)
+- When the signature string is generated, the Date parameter is replaced by the Expires parameter, but the headers such as content-type and content-md5 defined in the preceding section are still included.
+(Though the Date request header still exists in the request, you can skip adding it to the signature string.)